Anisocoria and Horner's Syndrome

 Is it normal to have pupils of different sizes?

-Normally the size of the pupil is the same in each eye, with both eyes dilating or constricting together.
-The term anisocoria refers to pupils that are different sizes at the same time.
-The presence of anisocoria can be normal (physiologic), or it can be a sign of an underlying medical condition.
+Normally pupils are in the same size, with both eyes dilating or constricting together.
+The term anisocoria means that the pupils are not the same size at the same time.
+Anisocoria can be normal (physiologic), or it can be a sign of a medical problem.

 When is anisocoria normal?

-Up to 30% of the normal population has anisocoria.
-The amount of anisocoria can vary from day-to-day and can even switch eyes.
-Anisocoria that is NOT associated with or due to an underlying medical condition is called physiologic anisocoria.
-Typically, with physiologic anisocoria, the difference in pupil size between the two eyes does not exceed one millimeter.
-In physiologic anisocoria, the difference in pupil size does not change under bright or dim light.
+Up to 30% of people have anisocoria and it is normal for them.
+The amount of anisocoria can be different from day-to-day and can even switch eyes.
+Anisocoria that is NOT caused by a medical problem is called physiologic anisocoria.
+Typically, with physiologic anisocoria, the difference in pupil size between the two eyes is small, about one millimeter or less.
+In physiologic anisocoria, the difference in pupil size does not usually change under bright or dim light.
+For example if there is a one millimeter difference in the size of the pupils in bright light, there will be a one millimeter difference in size in dim light as well.

 How does the doctor determine whether anisocoria is due to an underlying medical problem?

-Certain characteristics, such as when the anisocoria was first noted, whether it is more noticeable in bright or dim light, and whether there was an event that occurred in the past that could have caused it, will help determine the underlying cause.
-A complete eye examination is performed by a pediatric ophthalmologist or neuro-ophthalmologist to evaluate vision, eyelid position, how the eyes move, and the health of the front and back portions of the eyes (among other things).
-The doctor will evaluate the size of the pupils and how they react to bright and dim light.
-Based on the evaluation, the doctor may wish to perform additional tests with eyedrops or perform laboratory or radiologic testing.
+Certain signs, such as when the anisocoria was first noted, whether it is more noticeable in bright or dim light, and whether there was an event that happened in the past that could have caused it, will help the ophthalmologist understand the cause.
+A complete eye exam is performed by an ophthalmologist to check vision, eyelid position, how the eyes move, and the health of the front and back of the eyes (among other things).
+The ophthalmologist will look at the size of the pupils and how they react to bright and dim light.
+Based on the exam, the ophthalmologist may do extra tests with eyedrops, blood work or CT scan/MRI.

 How Does the Doctor Know if the Big Pupil is ‘Too Big’ or the Small Pupil is ‘Too Small’?

-One of the most important parts in the evaluation of anisocoria is determining which pupil is abnormal.
-If the difference in size between the pupils increases in the dark, then the smaller (miotic) pupil may not be dilating well and could be the abnormal one.
-On the other hand, if the difference in pupil size increases in bright light, then the larger (mydriatic) pupil may be the abnormal one because it is not getting small (or constricting) normally.
+One of the most important parts of the exam for anisocoria is figuring out which pupil is not normal.
+If the difference in size between the pupils is larger in the dark, then the smaller pupil may not be reacting well and could be the abnormal one.
+On the other hand, if the difference in pupil size is larger in bright light, then the larger pupil may be the abnormal one because it is not getting smaller (or constricting) like it should.

 What are some causes of an abnormally large (dilated or mydriatic) pupil?